-After settling in to your hotel, meet your guide for an introductory tour of Kyoto, which will take you to such sites as Sajusangendo, the hall of 1,001 Buddhas and the stunning temple of Daitokuji.
+After settling in to your hotel, meet your guide for an introductory tour of Kyoto, which will take you to such sites as Sanjūsangen-dō, the hall of 1,001 Buddhas and the stunning temple of Daitoku-ji.
 After lunch at a foodie-adored restaurant, you will have the opportunity to visit a special garden that is only open to the public a few times a year.
-Later, visit the Golden Temple, Nijo Castle and Roanji, the most famous Zen rock garden, with your guide, who can teach you about Japanese culture and history.
+Later, visit the Golden Temple, Nijō Castle and Ryōan-ji, the most famous Zen rock garden, with your guide, who can teach you about Japanese culture and history.
 Finish your full day of touring with dinner at a classic Kyoto-style eatery.

 Day 2: Cultural Exploration

-This morning, meet your guide for a tour of Arashiyama, home to the famous bamboo groves.
-The adjacent Tenryuji Temple is also a must-see.
-After lunch, head to a tea ceremony where a monk from Kodaiji Temple will host you at his private teahouse.
+This morning, meet your guide for an early tour of Arashiyama, home to the famous bamboo groves.
+The adjacent Tenryū-ji Temple is also a must-see.
+After lunch, head to a tea ceremony where a monk from Kōdaiji Temple will host you at his private teahouse.
 With your guide interpreting, he will explain the history of the tea ceremony and how it has influenced Kyoto culture.
-Later, enjoy a private meal in Yoshikawa Ryokan, a famous traditional inn, where you will be joined by two Geishas and a musician.
-They will perform a dance as you enjoy traditional dinner of ‘kaiseki’ cuisine.
+Later, enjoy a private meal at a traditional restaurant, where you will be joined by Geishas and a musician.
+They will perform a dance as you enjoy a traditional dinner of ‘kaiseki’ cuisine.